2AA4-W23/a4-urbanism-Spuudz/Readme.md

 mosser@azrael A2 % mvn install
 ```

-It creates two jars:
+It creates three jars:

   1. `generator/generator.jar` to generate meshes
+  2. `island/island.jar` to create an island on the mesh
-  2. `visualizer/visualizer.jar` to visualize such meshes as SVG files
+  3. `visualizer/visualizer.jar` to visualize such meshes as SVG files
 ## Examples of execution

 ### Generating a mesh, grid or irregular